ZachoH/Copenhagen_city_data/_posts/2025-03-31-Children-in-the-city-of-Copehagen.markdown

 <p>
 The municipality of Copenhagen has introduced several initiatives to improve the well-being of its residents.
 For example to improve air quality in the city, an <a href="https://miljoezoner.dk/om-mz/om-miljozoner/">environmental zone</a> covering the entire city was established in 2020, designed to reduce air pollution from vehicles by permitting access only for vehicles with certain particle filters equipped.
 To monitor the air pollution, Aarhus Universitet has installed three measuring stations in the city, located between the districts of Nørrebro and Østerbro.
-The environmental zone and measuring stations are mapped out on the right in <ref target="fig1">Figure 1</ref> .
+The environmental zone and measuring stations are mapped out on the right in <a href="#fig1">Figure 1</a> .
 Zoom in on the plot to find there measuring stations, marked as red icon.
 </p>